stg/Squawk/README.md

 There is also some distortion due to interference between the sample rate and carrier frequency.

 Both of these problems can be alleviated by using an R-2R resistor ladder.
-This is only supported on ATmega168 & ATmega328 devices.
 See http://en.wikipedia.org/wiki/Resistor_ladder for more information.

+At this time, this is supported on ATmega168 & ATmega328 devices only.

     AUDIO OUT __| |_________              2kΩ
                 | |    1kΩ  |___________/\/\/\__ PIN 7